sgtsmall/VK2BV_Direwolf/docs/VK2BV_direwolffull_build.md

 ## experimental YAAC gps

-These notes are in progress.... your mileage may vary
+These notes are in progress.... your mileage may vary.
+I recommend for this you use a Pi3 or one of the other "large pi clones"

 At about this stage having vnc working is handy for setup.
 I like x11vnc, although by default the realvnc is available